antonlind/asset-based-singleton/README.md

-Abstract base class for creating a singleton that is connected with a project asset (ScriptableObject).
+Abstract base class for creating singletons that maps 1-1 to project assets (ScriptableObjects).